hwchen/blog/content/posts/introducing-tophat.md

 Its main points:

-- no async runtime dependencies.
+- no async runtime dependencies (user provides runtime).
 - works with `AsyncRead/AsyncWrite`.
 - `Fn(Request, ResponseWriter) -> ResponseWritten` instead of `Fn(Request) -> Response` allows more observability of response lifecycle.